zulip/zulip/docs/contributing/code-style.md

 ## Dangerous constructs in JavaScript and TypeScript

-### Do not access rows via `x.attr('zid')`; use `rows.id(x)`

-Our message row DOM elements have a custom attribute `zid` which contains the numerical message ID. **Don't access this directly as** `x.attr('zid')` !
-The result will be a string and comparisons (e.g., with `<=`) will occasionally return the wrong result, just often enough to make a bug that's impossible to track down.

-You should instead use the `id` function from the `rows` module, as in `rows.id(x)`.
-This returns a number.
-Even in cases where you do want a string, use the `id` function, as it will simplify future code changes.
-In most contexts in JavaScript where a string is needed, you can pass a number without any explicit conversion.

 ### Do not use `for...in` statements to traverse arrays

 That construct pulls in properties inherited from the prototype chain.